Composer Usage Tips

 $db = new Nette\Database\Connection('sqlite::memory:');

-Update to the Latest Version
+Update Packages to the Latest Versions

 composer require nette/application nette/forms latte/latte tracy/tracy ...